 These shrews are aggressive animals, and the short-tailed shrew will be ready to threaten all intruders.
-One of the best defense mechanisms that they have is their ability to hide.
-They burrow down into their underground tunnel systems so predators cannot find them.
+One of their best defense mechanisms is their ability to hide.
+They burrow into their underground tunnel systems so predators cannot find them.

 Short-tailed shrews also can release a musky and foul-smelling odor on their bellies and sides to keep predators from approaching.
-Most often, weasels and foxes are repelled by this odor and won’t attack the shrews.
+Weasels and foxes are often repelled by this odor and won’t attack the shrews.

 If you want to know more about the venom of the shrew, I have written this article.

 How Does The North American Short-tailed Shrew Mate?